 Despite its market share across all of the segments in aggregate falling two percentage points to 23 percent, Cisco remains the dominant enterprise vendor and is the market leader in most of the segments.

-Synergy puts Cisco’s declining market share down to the aforementioned large and rapidly growing data centre server segment, of which Cisco places in fifth place and somewhat further back than its competitors.
+Synergy puts Cisco’s declining market share down to the aforementioned large and rapidly growing data center server segment, of which Cisco places in fifth place and somewhat further back than its competitors.
 However, its market share across the other segments remained relatively constant.

 Still a significant way behind Cisco is Hewlett Packard Enterprise (HPE) with a market share of 11 percent across the six segments.
-HPE is the leader in the key data centre servers market, second in WLAN, and third in switches and routers.
+HPE is the leader in the key data center servers market, second in WLAN, and third in switches and routers.

 Other prominent vendors who rank first or second in the segments are Dell EMC (enterprise data center servers), Huawei (switches and routers), Microsoft (collaboration), and Check Point (network security).
 Further major vendors of note with high growth rates in 2018 include Lenovo, Inspur, twilio, RingCentral, Ubiquiti and Palo Alto Networks.

 “Despite the booming demand for public cloud services, 2018 saw strong growth in enterprise spending on private data center equipment,” says Duke.

 “We also saw the ongoing swing in emphasis away from on-premise collaboration products and towards hosted and cloud collaboration solutions.
 2018 turned out to be a standout year, but our forecasts do still show continued steady growth over the next five years.”